Khalchayan

 Khalchayan (also Khaltchaïan) is an archaeological site, thought to be a small palace or a reception hall, located near the modern town of Denov in Surxondaryo Region of southern Uzbekistan.
 It is located in the valley of the Surkhan Darya, a northern tributary of the Oxus (modern Amu Darya).

 Terracotta statues

 The site is usually attributed to the early Kushans, or their ancestors the Yuezhi/Tocharians.
 It was excavated by Galina Pugachenkova between 1959 and 1963.
 The interior walls are decorated with clay sculptures and paintings dated to the mid-1st century BCE, but they are thought to represent events as early as the 2nd century BCE.
 Various panels depict scenes of Kushan life: battles, feasts, portraits of rulers.

 Some of the Khalchayan sculptural scenes are thought to depict the Kushans fighting against a Saka tribe.
-The Yuezhis are shown with a majestic demeanour, whereas the Sakas are typically represented with side-wiskers in more or less grotesque attitudes.
+The Yuezhis are shown with a majestic demeanour, whereas the Sakas are typically represented with side-whiskers, and in more or less grotesque attitudes.